Trekkers at EBC

 Everest Base Camp Trek Route Map

 The classic Everest Base Camp Trek itinerary commences and ends in our capital, Kathmandu.
-On the nine-day journey, you will discover the small villages dotted with fluttering prayers flag.
+On the nine-day journey, you will discover the small villages dotted with fluttering prayer flags.
 You get a closer insight into the colorful Buddhist and Hindu cultures and traditions.

-First and foremost, the tingling 45 minutes flight from Kathmandu to Lukla Airport takes you to the starting hub of this best tour in Nepal.
+First and foremost, the tingling 45-minute flight from Kathmandu to Lukla Airport takes you to the starting hub of this best tour in Nepal.
 We gear up to walk towards another beautiful Everest valley of Phakding, where the Himalayan farmland will greet us.

 Crossing the traditional villages and the suspension bridges on the way, the spectacular view of the Khumbu region will keep amassing us.
 Walking along the Dudh Koshi River, we’ll encounter many Suspension bridges that might make us quiver.
 The next day, we shall check in to Sagarmatha National Park and proceed towards Namche Bazar (3,440 m).

-As we are already walking high in the mountain region, our body needs to acclimatize with gaining altitude.
+As we are already walking high in the mountain region, our bodies need to acclimate to gain altitude.
 After a day of rest in this beautiful settlement that looks straight out of some Sci-fi movie, we move onward.
 The route takes to Tengboche and Dingboche before arriving at the Lobuche.

 After a relaxing night at Lobuche, we move towards the final lodging place of the integral trek: Gorakshep.
 Yeah, you heard that perfectly; it’s our last lodging place before we explore Everest’s base camp and the famous Kalapatthar the following day while leaving our footprint on the Base Camp and Kalapatthar.